EKG case: Acutely-ill patient has missed dialysis

 Each patient encounter requires a thorough assessment in order to determine what underlying medical conditions may be contributing to the patient presentation.
-While the presentation will help guide the EMS professional in their assessment methods, a baseline ECG should also be considered as a staple in every medical assessment.
-This week we will take a look at a life-threatening emergency that can be identified and potentially reversed in the field.
-Early treatment with notification to the receiving ED can prove to be a life saving factor.
-Review the following case and offer your thoughts in the discussion area below.
+While the presentation will help guide the EMS professional in their assessment methods, a baseline EKG should also be considered as a staple in every medical assessment.

-The patient is a 53-year-old male with renal insufficiency, Type I diabetes and hypertension.
+His skin is pale, moist and warm.
 He denies symptoms of fever, nausea or vomiting, and states that he has not had an appetite.
 He mentions that he did eat some soup today for lunch.
 As you begin your assessment, you notice a rapid heart rate.
-You ask your partner to perform a baseline ECG.
-Here is the resulting printout for the 12-lead EKG:

 Initial EKG (click for larger image):